ameysharma/Advanced_Lane_lines/README.md

 #### Project Limitations

-The above algorithm does not work well for the challenge video.This is because some adjustments needs to be done with image threshold and image parameters.
-The problem of finetuning can be seen in test images that had been taken from challenge video.
+The above algorithm does not work well for the harder challenge video.This is because some adjustments are needed for algorithm to work properly.